 Despite the best of intentions, you can see how “hide replies” can cause issues for brands with automated moderation processes that unintentionally silence dissenting opinions, including those expressed thoughtfully, or even fact-checked clarifications.

-So you can see it’s not as easy as saying, “Hey, so-and-so…we see you, we hear you we’d like to talk to you.”
+It’s not as easy as saying, “Hey, so-and-so…we see you, we hear you, we’d like to talk to you.”

 And then taking the conversation offline.

 This is next-level trolling and it can actually create a crisis.